glenjamin/mocha-multi/README.md

 This is very hacky, specifically:

+ * Stdin is used to receive arguments, instead of something more sensible
  * Stdin is assumed to be synchronously readable and <1k
  * The `process` and `console` objects get their internal state messed with
  * `process.exit` is hacked to wait for streams to finish writing